franciscopower/battery-limit-notifier/README.md

 5. Press the `Windows` + `r` keys on your keyboard and a windows should appear.
 Write `shell:startup` in the text field and click `OK`.
 This will open up a folder in your windows explorer.
 6. Move the shortcut created in step 4 to the folder opened in step 5.
 7. Restart your computer and the program should start automatically.

-## TODO:
-- Explain build from source
-- Make relative path for icons work;
-- Change duration of notifications;